reimagined/resolve/docs/advanced-techniques.md

 routes: 'client/routes.js'
 ```

 After this, app routing is configured for server-side rendering.
-Routing is also performed as expected on the client: when you render a [\<Redirect\>](https://reacttraining.com/react-router/web/api/Redirect), the browser switches to the new location, and this location is appended to the browser's history stack.
+On the client, routing is also performed as expected: when you render a [\<Redirect\>](https://reacttraining.com/react-router/web/api/Redirect), the browser switches to the new location, and this location is appended to the browser's history stack.